 Snapshot of Our Victories:

-- Over 250 low-wage workers attending our Know Your Rights workshops centered around wage theft
+- Hundreds of low-wage workers attending our Know Your Rights workshops centered around wage theft

-- Thousands of Latino workers learn about wage theft and how to organize to stop wage theft through radio and newspaper features
+- Thousands of low-wage workers learn about wage theft and how to organize to stop wage theft through radio and newspaper features

 - Low-wage workers affected by wage theft are the leaders, donors, and decision-makers of our organization, making up more than 2/3 of our Steering Committee and a large part of our grassroots fundraising donors